 Here are some more tips on how to deal with mobile apps:

-To minimize this risk, a healthcare company can hire a third-party agency to audit or consult them, provide the appropriate instruction, and even issue a corresponding certificate.
+To minimize these risks, a healthcare company can hire a third-party agency to audit or consult them, provide the appropriate instruction, and even issue a corresponding certificate.
 However, remember that being HIPAA-certified does not equal being HIPAA-compliant; it means only that a company has completed a training course on becoming compliant.
 Moreover, OCR doesn’t recognize any third-party HIPAA certification either.

-Finally, such outsiders’ services may be useless if you engage them after building your software without proper administrative and technical policies for HIPAA compliance.
-The best way to promote your mHealth product’s compliance is to address those requirements from day one.
+Finally, third-party services may be useless if you engage them after building your software without proper administrative and technical policies for HIPAA compliance; addressing these requirements from day one is the wisest.

-HIPAA-compliant software development requires that infrastructure should be set up to ensure safe collection, storage, and transfer of sensitive information and prevent its alteration by unauthorized parties or by mistake.
-Measures like access authorization combined with distinct user roles and access rights to different app features, data encryption, and regular backups are indispensable when HIPAA-compliant mHealth apps are built.
+Infrastructure should be set up to ensure safe collection, storage, and transfer of sensitive information and to prevent its unauthorized or accidental alteration.
+Measures like access authorization combined with distinct user roles and access rights to different app features, data encryption, and regular backups are indispensable when building HIPAA-compliant software.

 Whether it is mHealth, SaaS, eCommerce, or FinTech application development, Onix will safeguard the users’ data under any conditions.
-Our team is experienced in building apps that meet all applicable federal and international security and privacy requirements.
+Our team has a track record in building apps that meet all applicable federal and international security and privacy requirements.

-Please feel free to book a free consultation if you have questions about the HIPAA compliance of your product or want software design and development services.
+Please feel free to book a free consultation if you have questions about your product’s HIPAA compliance, application development process, or outsourced design and development services.